gatling/gatling/src/sphinx/index.rst

 ============================================

 * If you're migrating from Gatling 1.5.X to Gatling-2.0-RC1, please consult the :ref:`dedicated migration guide <1.5-to-2.0-RC1>`.
+* If you're migrating from Gatling 2.0.0-M3a to Gatling-2.0-RC1, please consult the :ref:`dedicated migration guide <2.0-M3a-to-2.0-RC1>`.

 User's guide
 ============